ivorobioff/ioc-ts/packages/ioc-react/README.md

 ## 🎯 What It Does

 - Provides a React Context for the Service Locator.
-- Exposes a `useService` hook to retrieve registered services inside components.
+- Exposes the `useService` hook to retrieve registered services inside components.

 ## 🚀 Quick Start